Future Projects

 Making our playground more inclusive

-The school is committed to ensuring accessibility for all children, both internally and externally, and has asked FoJKPS to contribute towards making the playground more accessible and inclusive.
+The school is committed to ensuring accessibility for all children, both internally and externally.

 An example of an accessible pathway